-- Severance: No NEO or employee of the Company has a written severance agreement or other arrangement providing for payments or benefits upon a termination of employment. - Benefits and Perquisites: Our NEOs receive the same benefits and perquisites as other full-time employees.
+- Retention Agreements: Messrs.
+Henriquez, Harris and Bluestein entered into retention agreements with the Company in October 2017 which provide for severance benefits in the event of certain terminations of employment.
+In November 2017, Mr. Harris and the Company mutually agreed to enter into a separation agreement, which supersedes the terms of Mr. Harris' retention agreement.
+Messrs.
+Lund and Waldt and Ms. Grace do not have a written severance agreement or other arrangement providing for payments or benefits upon a termination of employment.
+No NEO is entitled to any tax gross up payment if severance is paid in connection with a change-in-control. - Benefits and Perquisites: Our NEOs receive the same benefits and perquisites as other full-time employees.
 Our benefits program is designed to provide competitive benefits and is not based on performance.
 Our NEOs and other full-time employees receive health and welfare benefits, which consist of life, long-term and short-term disability, health, dental, vision insurance benefits and the opportunity to participate in our defined contribution 401(k) plan.
-During 2016, our 401(k) plan provided for a match of contributions by the company for up to \$18,000 per full-time employee.
-Other than the benefits set forth immediately above, our NEOs are not entitled to any other benefits or perquisites. - Potential Payments Upon Termination or Change of Control: No NEO or employee of the Company has a written employment agreement, or other agreement, providing for payments or other benefits in connection with a change of control of the Company.
+During 2017, our 401(k) plan provided for a match of contributions by the company for up to \$18,000 per full-time employee.
+Other than the benefits set forth immediately above, our NEOs are not entitled to any other benefits or perquisites. - Potential Payments Upon Termination or Change of Control: No NEO or employee of the Company has a written employment agreement, or other agreement, providing for enhanced cash payments in connection with a change of control of the Company except with respect to the retention agreements described herein.
 Further, no NEO or any other employee is entitled to any tax gross-up payments.